 Disclosure: This post may contain affiliate links.

-I still had several bandannas left over from the Bandanna Tablecloth I made last Spring, so I grabbed a coupe of bandannas and got to work!
+I still had several bandannas leftover from the Bandanna Tablecloth I made last Spring, so I grabbed a couple of bandannas and got to work!

 I kept repeating this process until all my rows of two were “hemmed” together.

 5. Next, I started connecting my rows of two together the same way.
 I laid out the bandanna pieces right sides together, lining up the center seams, and ironed them together.

 After the seams had cooled, I flipped the table runner over and gave the seams another good press.

 Keep in mind bandannas are irregular and your outside edges may not be straight.
 Mine were not, but that was the look I was going for.
 If you are using regular fabric or just want to straighten your edges, you can fold the edges of your table runner over 1/2 inch (towards the wrong side) and iron.
 Then just use the hem tape to hem the edges.

 That’s it!
 Took all of about 20 minutes to create this cute No Sew Table runner.

 I did lay a pieces of batting under my table runner to help protect my table from the wire basket and hopefully I will be able to replace my origami flowers with some real ones this weekend! 🙂